+Depending on you system type, it will either send energy to the grid in intervals e.g. every 30 minutes, or at the end of the day.
 When opting for net metering, you should ensure that your meter runs on an interval system.
-This way the system can collect and send energy to the grid every 30 minutes, as opposed to at the end of the day — and can lead to savings in the long run.
+This way the system can collect and send energy to the grid every 30 minutes, as opposed to at the end of the day — and can lead to more savings in the long run.

 What about gross metering?

-Policies regarding providing power to the grid, vary from one state to another.
-New South Wales and the Australian Capital Territory offer more lucrative prices to those who opt in for the gross feed in tariff rate.
-On the other hand, if you live in Victoria, Queensland, or South Australia and have nominal requirements for power, you can benefit by going the net feed in tariff rate way.
+Policies regarding providing power to the grid vary from one state to another.
+New South Wales and the Australian Capital Territory have offered more lucrative prices in the past to those who opt in for the gross feed-in tariff rate.
+On the other hand, if you live in Victoria, Queensland, or South Australia and have nominal requirements for power, you can benefit by going the net feed-in tariff rate way.
 Bear in mind that switching from net metering to gross metering, or the other way around, is not particularly easy, and you might have to spend some money to accomplish this.Back to top

-How can I make money through net metering?
+How can I pay less for my energy through net metering?

-You can expect your electricity provider to pay around 20 cents per kWh, and while this might not seem like much it can add up to a significant sum over time.
+Feed-in tariffs can vary from one local energy authority to the next and in the current market, you can expect your electricity provider to pay around 2-10 cents per kWh, depending on your specific plan.
+While this might not seem like much it can add up to a significant sum over time.

-Taking care of tasks that involve excessive use of electricity during the day is a good idea, because you can use your own solar power for free when the sun is shining bright.
-By doing this, you can save about 30 cents per kWh.Back to top
+To maximise the benefits of your solar energy system, consider doing tasks that involve excessive use of electricity during the day, using your own solar power when the sun is shining bright.

 How much can I save?

-Just how much money you can save or make depends on multiple factors which include the following:
+Just how much money you can save or make depends on multiple factors, including:

 - The site, size, and quality of your solar power system